panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-06-16-PMC/2021-06-16-PMC_Summary.md

 Thomas reported ongoing work with Teodor on D8.1 which all going well will be ready for internal review by the end of June.

 **WP9 - Communication**: Nicoletta did not have much to report.
-She explained that videos related to CERIC techniques were uploaded and that she shared with the mailing list some upcoming events, like Rudolf talking in the EOSC Symposium.
+She explained that videos related to CERIC techniques were uploaded and that she shared with the mailing list some upcoming events, like Rudolf presenting at the EOSC Symposium.
 Ornella explaiend that the work programme will be presented next week and that there may be specific calls which we could discuss at PMC level.

 Nicoletta finished by asking to be contacted when there is something that can be highlighted or showcased via a video to which Fabio replied that maybe something could be done with VISA.